fauna-labs/fauna-shopapp-springmvc/README.md

 The only prerequisite you need to run this application is JDK:
 https://openjdk.java.net/install/index.html

-All the operations on the database you can do from the dashboard:
+You can do all operations on the database from the fauna dashboard:
 https://dashboard.fauna.com/
 Alternatively, you can use a fauna-shell app:
 https://github.com/fauna/fauna-shell